BR88C/youtube.badfirmware.com/README.md

-# youtube.badfirmware.ocm
+# youtube.badfirmware.com
-This is a youtube downloader website built in JavaScript and is hosted at youtube.badfirmware.com:4000
+This is a youtube downloader website built in JavaScript and is hosted at (youtube.badfirmware.com:4000)[youtube.badfirmware.com:4000]

 ## Prerequisites
 This program requires a couple of programs to work: